manticoresoftware/manticoresearch/manual/Searching/Joining.md

 ## Query options and match weights

-Separate options can be specified for queries on the left table in a join and for the right table.
-The syntax is `OPTIONS(<table_name>)` for SQL queries and one or more subobjects under `"options"` for JSON queries.
+Separate options can be specified for queries in a join: for the left table and the right table.
+The syntax is `OPTION(<table_name>)` for SQL queries and one or more subobjects under `"options"` for JSON queries.

 <!-- example join_options -->

-Here’s an example of how to specify different field weights for a full-text query on the right table.
+Here's an example of how to specify different field weights for a full-text query on the right table.
 To retrieve match weights via SQL, use the `<table_name>.weight()` expression.
 In JSON queries, this weight is represented as `<table_name>._score`.

 <!-- request SQL -->